load example data

 Skip to contents

-This article shows how to make and save plots in a loop and parallel loop using the package foreach and doFuture.
-This is useful for example when checking the data by tag ID using atl_check_tag().
+This article shows how to make and save plots in a loop using a single-core as well as with parallel computing using the package foreach and doFuture.
+This is convenient for checking the quality of many tags by flicking though them.

 Example of a simple loop by tag ID and using atl_check_tag().